Aliases for BCAT2 Gene

 This gene encodes a branched chain aminotransferase found in mitochondria.
 The encoded protein forms a dimer that catalyzes the first step in the production of the branched chain amino acids leucine, isoleucine, and valine.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Sep 2009]

 GeneCards Summary for BCAT2 Gene

-BCAT2 (Branched Chain Amino-Acid Transaminase 2, Mitochondrial) is a Protein Coding gene.
-Diseases associated with BCAT2 include hyperleucine-isoleucinemia.
-Among its related pathways are Metabolism and Carbon metabolism.
-GO annotations related to this gene include L-leucine transaminase activity and L-isoleucine transaminase activity.
+BCAT2 (Branched Chain Amino Acid Transaminase 2) is a Protein Coding gene.
+Diseases associated with BCAT2 include Hypervalinemia And Hyperleucine-Isoleucinemia and Hyperleucine-Isoleucinemia.
+Among its related pathways are Sulfur amino acid metabolism and Valine, leucine and isoleucine degradation.
+Gene Ontology (GO) annotations related to this gene include branched-chain-amino-acid transaminase activity and L-valine transaminase activity.
 An important paralog of this gene is BCAT1.

 Catalyzes the first reaction in the catabolism of the essential branched chain amino acids leucine, isoleucine, and valine.
 May also function as a transporter of branched chain alpha-keto acids.